 Notes: Tuition includes materials fee.
 This course is limited to students in the Organizational Counseling programs.
-Students in the Master's program must have completed Phase I before registering for this course.
+Students in the Master's program must have completed Phase I before registering for this course Prerequisite(s): ED.861.621

 ED.861.621 Counseling and Organizational Behavior (Part I)